TacoGuy21/Just-Talk/README.md

 # Domains:

-Please add more yourself by forking, and clicking this link: https://repl.it/github/Tacogamerman/Just-Talk
+Please add more yourself by forking, or clicking this link: https://repl.it/github/Tacogamerman/Just-Talk

 https://just-talk.johnbeans.repl.co/